Opel Ascona: Opel 1900 (US)

-From 1971 to 1975, the 1.9-liter Ascona was exported to the United States as the "Opel 1900" and sold through Buick-Opel dealerships.
-All three body styles were offered at first, but the four-door sedan was dropped after 1973.
-In 1974, heavy rubber-clad impact bumpers were added in response to federal regulations.
-All Opels sold in the US in 1975 were equipped with Bosch L-Jetronic fuel injection, which was not available on the European versions.
-The fuel injection was added because of the stricter emissions requirements that were in force that year.
+From 1971 to 1975, the 1.9-litre Ascona was exported to the United States as the "Opel 1900" and marketed at Buick-Opel dealerships.
+Originally two- and four-door saloons were offered, the former dropped after model year 1973.
+For 1974, rubber-clad impact bumpers were added in response to federal regulations.
+All Opels sold in the US in 1975 were equipped with Bosch L-Jetronic fuel injection, not available on the European versions, to comply with stricter US emissions requirements.
 The compression ratio was dropped to 7.6:1, enabling the car to run on 91-octane unleaded gasoline but also lowering maximum power to 75 hp at 4800 rpm.

-Due to the unfavorable Deutsche Mark to US dollar exchange rate, all Opels in Buick showrooms were replaced by Japanese-built Isuzu Geminis wearing Opel badges after 1975.
+Due to the unfavorable Deutsche Mark to US dollar exchange rate, all Opels in Buick showrooms were replaced by the Japanese-built Isuzu Geminis wearing Opel badges after 1975.

 Ascona B (1975–1981)

 The second generation Opel Ascona B was presented in August 1975 at the Frankfurt Motor Show.
 It was available as a two or four-door saloon.
 There were related two and three-door coupé models in the Opel Manta range.
 There was no estate ("Caravan") body available.
+It was Opel's version of the "U-car" platform ("extended subcompact" — therefore unrelated to the later GM U-platform), and was essentially an enlarged version of the T-Car platform which underpinned the smaller Opel Kadett C and Vauxhall Chevette.

 The Ascona B retained the same engine range as its predecessor, versions with higher compression ratio and needing 98 octane petrol, dubbed S, were available alongside the 90 octane models.
 The first change took place in January 1976, when laminated window glass became available as a no-cost option.
 The 1.9 L "S" cam-in-head engine was replaced by the modernised 2.0 L (20S) in September 1977.
 The 20N became available in January 1978, and all models now also received electric windscreen washers.
-A 2.0 L diesel motor was added to the Ascona B range in 1978, mostly targeted at the Benelux countries and Italy, where local tax structures provided an incentive for diesel-powered automobiles - in 1979, 97% of diesels were exported, while 59% of petrol powered cars went in the export.
+A 2.0 L diesel motor was added to the Ascona B range in 1978, mostly targeted at the Benelux countries and Italy, where local tax structures provided an incentive for diesel-powered automobiles — in 1979, 97% of diesels were exported, while 59% of petrol powered cars went in the export.